Sean700/MS1/README.md

 - Have the option to scroll the homepage or click on one of the categories in the nav background

 ## Returning User
-- Login the wesite and see saved recipes
+- Register an account/Login to account
-- Scroll recently uploaded recipes
+- Scroll through recently uploaded recipes
 - Find a recipe with ease
 - Contribute to the website comment section (Optional)
-- Use the nav bar to find what I was searching for
+- Use the nav bar to find a recipe

 ## Regular User
 - See/Search for any newly uploaded content or data
+- Login to account
 - Browse through the recently uploaded recipes
 - Add recipes into my *Saved Recipes*
 - Give feedback to recipes tried